 MA in Asian & Middle Eastern Studies

-The Master of Arts in Asian and Middle Eastern Studies (MAAMES) is a two-year degree with a flexible program of study for students who desire advanced training in Asian and Middle Eastern languages and cultures.
-Placing an emphasis on the development of strong language proficiency and relevant cultural knowledge, this degree is designed for three types of learners:
+The Master of Arts in Asian and Middle Eastern Studies (MAAMES) is a two-year degree with a flexible program of study for students who desire advanced training in Asian and Middle Eastern cultures, languages, and/or language pedagogy.
+Placing an emphasis on the development of strong language proficiency and relevant cultural knowledge, this degree is designed for four types of learners:

 Completion of the MA degree indicates proficiency in one Asian or Middle Eastern language and knowledge of the relevant histories, literatures, and cultures of the region.
 Students must designate a language of concentration on their MA in Asian and Middle Eastern Studies program application form.
 Currently, students may select Arabic, Chinese, Hindi, Japanese, Korean, or Urdu for their language of concentration.

-The program’s focus is primarily humanistic, based on research in the traditions of philological, literary, visual, and philosophical scholarship.
-The program also encourages investigations in the interpretive social sciences—such as anthropology, history, and the sociology of class, gender, and race.
+The focus of Plan A and Plan B is primarily humanistic, based in the traditions of philological, literary, visual, and philosophical scholarship.
+The plans also encourage investigations in the interpretive social sciences—such as anthropology, history, and the sociology of class, gender, and race.
 See our list of course offerings.